GovTech Lab Lithuania

 Results, Outcomes & Impacts

--6 Digital Lithuania meetups: these regularly occurring meetups have created a culture of innovation knowledge sharing that brings together people from academia, private and public sectors.
-The meetups are innovative and open to the general public, ensuring the maximum reach of information.
+-9 Digital Lithuania meetups: these regularly occurring meetups have created a culture of innovation knowledge sharing that brings together people from academia, private and public sectors.

--4 GovTech Forum events: The initiated GovTech Forum events have transformed knowledge sharing within Lithuania’s public sector.
+-4 GovTech Forum events: These events have transformed knowledge sharing within Lithuania’s public sector.
 Discussions on innovative topics such as artificial intelligence and open data have increased the technical competencies of all involved public servants.
 More Forum events with targeted work streams are planned for the future.

 Challenges and Failures

 The team initiating the GovTech Lab in Lithuania was faced with a large number of challenges from the beginning.
 Firstly, the term “GovTech” was not in the vocabulary of the Lithuanian public.
 To combat this, the team initiated a media marketing campaign, with an intro video, website, and Facebook page all aimed at creating accessible information that educates as many people about the concept of GovTech as possible.
 Another hurdle was the lack of initial interest from public sector institutions to participate in the challenge series.
 The idea was met with some resistance, especially from institutions that were more closed off to innovation.
 After trial and error, the GovTech Lab team was able to identify a pitch strategy that would garner greater interest from public sector institutions.
-Thirdly, one of the key challenges was finding a sustainable funding source for the Lab, as some of the key stakeholders have met the initiative with resistance.
+Thirdly, one of the key challenges was finding a sustainable funding source for the Lab, however, with a help of the key decision maker, the funding was confirmed.

 Conditions for Success